Sarafian/sarafian.github.io/_drafts/powershell/2019-06-28-powershell-soap-proxy-new-webserviceproxy.md

 $response=$proxy.DoSomething($request)
 ```

 All the types are part of an in-memory assembly that has a random name.
-To help this post, this assembly is named `5wx5pbrx, Version=0.0.0.0, Culture=neutral, PublicKeyToken=null`.
+To help this post, we will assume that the assembly is named `5wx5pbrx, Version=0.0.0.0, Culture=neutral, PublicKeyToken=null`.

 # The problem

-In the meantime, if the `$proxy=New-WebServiceProxy -Uri $uriDoSomething -Namespace Example` is executed again then problems start surfacing because this execution created yet another set of the same types but in a different assembly e.g. `4qodbdsw, Version=0.0.0.0, Culture=neutral, PublicKeyToken=null`.
+In the meantime, if the `$proxy=New-WebServiceProxy -Uri $uriDoSomething -Namespace Example` is executed again then problems start surfacing because the new execution creates yet another set of the same types but in a different assembly e.g. `4qodbdsw, Version=0.0.0.0, Culture=neutral, PublicKeyToken=null`.
 The two invocations would have resulted in following set of types:

 | Invocation | Assembly Qualified Name |
 | ---------- | ----------------------- |